mongodb/specifications/source/index-management/index-management.md

   // The name for this index, if present.
   name: Optional<string>;

   // The type for this index, if present.
-Can be either "search" or "vectorSearch", defaulting to "search".
+Can be either "search" or "vectorSearch".
   type: Optional<string>;
 }